Overdraft Privilege℠ Service Description

 A non-sufficient funds (negative) balance may result from: A) the payment of checks, electronic funds transfers, or other withdrawal requests; B) payments authorized by you; C) the return, unpaid, of items deposited by you; (D) the imposition of bank service charges; or E) the deposit items which according to the bank's Funds Availability Policy, are treated as not yet "available" or finally paid.

 We are not obligated to pay any item presented for payment if your account does not contain sufficient collected funds.
-Rather than automatically returning, unpaid, any non-sufficient funds items that you may have, if your eligible account (primarily used for personal and household purposes) is maintained in good standing, which includes at least: (A) continuing to make deposits consistent with your past practices, and depositing at least $300 or more in your account within each thirty (30) day period, (B) you are not in default on any loan obligation to Cornerstone Bank, (C) you bring your account to a positive balance (not overdrawn) at least once every thirty (30) days, and (D) your account is not the subject of any legal or administrative order or levy, we will consider, as a discretionary courtesy or *service and not a right or obligation, approving your reasonable overdrafts.
-This discretionary *service will generally be limited to a $300 overdraft (negative) balance for Free Checking accounts or a $500 overdraft (negative) balance for other eligible personal checking accounts.
-Of course, any and all bank fees and charges, including our non-sufficient funds/overdraft fees ($20.00 per item, up to a maximum of $120.00 per day) will be included in this limit.
+Rather than automatically returning, unpaid, any non-sufficient funds items that you may have, if your eligible account (primarily used for personal and household purposes) is maintained in good standing, which includes at least: (A) continuing to make deposits consistent with your past practices, and depositing at least $300 or more of non-cash deposits in your account within each thirty (30) day period, (B) you are not in default on any loan obligation to Cornerstone Bank, (C) you bring your account to a positive balance (not overdrawn) at least once every thirty (30) days, and (D) your account is not the subject of any legal or administrative order or levy, we will consider, as a discretionary courtesy or *service and not a right or obligation, approving your reasonable overdrafts.
+This discretionary *service will generally be limited to a $300 overdraft (negative) balance for eligible personal checking accounts.
+Of course, any and all bank fees and charges, including our non-sufficient funds/overdraft fees ($30.00 per item, up to a maximum of $180.00 per day) will be included in this limit.
+If your account balance is overdrawn (negative) by $5.00 or less, Cornerstone Bank will not assess a non-sufficient funds/overdraft fee.
+We will charge an Extended Negative Balance Fee of $1.50 each business day that you are overdrawn for any amount once you have been overdrawn for 5 consecutive business days.
+For example, if you become overdrawn for any amount on Monday and remain overdrawn for any amount through the end of our business day on Friday, we will charge your account $1.50 on Friday.
+You can avoid incurring this charge by making a deposit in an amount sufficient to cover the negative balance before the close of business at the branch where you make your deposit no later than on the 5th business day you have been overdrawn.
+By business day we mean Monday through Friday except for Federal holidays.
 We pay items presented for payment on your account in the following order: Debit card/ATM transactions (subject to Regulation E Opt-In Requirements), Checks (in check number order), ACH debits.

 We may refuse to pay an overdraft for you at any time, even though your account is in good standing and even though we may have previously paid overdrafts for you.
 You will be notified by mail of any non-sufficient funds items paid or returned that you may have; however, we have no obligation to notify you before we pay or return any item.
 The amount of any overdrafts plus our Non-Sufficient Funds and/or Overdraft (NSF/OD) Charge(s) that you owe us shall be due and payable upon demand.
 If there is an overdraft paid by us on an account with more than one (1) owner on the signature card, each owner, and agent if applicable, drawing/presenting the item creating the overdraft, shall be jointly and severally liable for such overdrafts plus our Non-Sufficient Funds and/or Overdraft (NSF/OD) Charge(s).